RonT23/AXI-4-Sobel-Edge-Detector/README.md

     - original-files                    [need to add new images]

 6. Build-SoC
-    - build.py                          [build a python script that will generate the hardware, build the petalinux-os, compile the software and in general build all the required binaries for the SoC and deploy them on SD]
+    - build.py                          [build the petalinux-os, compile the software and in general build all the required binaries for the SoC and deploy them on SD]
     - env.config                        [add enviroment variables]

+Test everything on Ajax

+Write the document for the IP core

+Write the user-guide for the repository

 ## Overview